feliperohdee/use-good-hooks/README.md

 - `initialState`: The initial state value
 - `options`: (Optional) Configuration options:
+    - `debounceMs`: Time in milliseconds to debounce the state changes (default: 0)
     - `debounceSettings`: Debounce settings object (default: { leading: true, trailing: false })
-    - `debounceTime`: Time in milliseconds to debounce the state changes (default: 0)
     - `immutable`: Boolean indicating if the state should be treated as immutable (default: false)
     - `maxCapacity`: Maximum number of history entries to keep (default: 10)
     - `onChange`: Function to call when the state changes